tianon/wishlist/zulip.md

 - easier ways to run regular backups, especially from Zulip Cloud
   - for now, I've set up a bot to regularly run (and download) exports from Jenkins

+- better multi-window support (opening a conversation/topic/channel in a new tab/window without multiplying notifications)

 ## DMs

 - topics in DMs (https://github.com/zulip/zulip/issues/1555)